hackclub/some-assembly-required/guide/cpu/communicating.md

 </p>
 <br />

 Line by line you’d translate the recipe until you have a new recipe for your friend to use.
-You’d take the first measurement, 2 cups of flour (assembly language), convert it to grams (the assembler), and then write the converted recipe to use 68 grams of flour (machine code).
+You’d take the first measurement, 2 cups of flour (**assembly language**), convert it to grams (**the assembler**), and then write the converted recipe to use 68 grams of flour (**machine code**).
 Look at you go - you’re the assembler here!

-You could skip all of this assembly shenanigans by writing the machine code directly, but machine code looks something like this in binary (we will talk about [what binary is](#binary) a little bit later):
+You could skip all of this assembly shenanigans by writing the machine code directly, but machine code looks something like:

 ```
 01000111 00000000 11110010 10101110 11110010 00000001 11000011 11100010 00001011